liquiidio/UnityPluginSuiteGitbook/examples/token-transfer.md

 # Token Transfer

-**Token Transfer**

-1. Following Example shows how a Token Transfer Action could be created and passed to the Sign-Method of a previously initialized WaxCloudWalletPlugin-Object.
+1. The following example shows how a Token Transfer Action can be created and passed to the Sign-Method of a previously initialized WaxCloudWalletPlugin-Object.

 ```csharp
    // transfer tokens using a session